William Henry Edmond de Vere Sheaffe Pery, 4th Earl of Limerick

 William Henry Edmond de Vere Sheaffe Pery, 4th Earl of Limerick was born on 16 September 1863.1 He was the son of William Hale John Charles Pery, 3rd Earl of Limerick and Caroline Maria Gray.2 He married May Imelda Josephine Irwin, daughter of Joseph Burke Irwin, on 23 July 1890.1 He died on 18 March 1929 at age 65.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of Lieutenant between 1884 and 1890 in the service of the 4th Battalion, Rifle Brigade.1 He gained the rank of Captain and Honorary Major in the service of the 5th Battalion, Royal Munster Fusiliers.1 He succeeded to the title of 4th Viscount Limerick of the City of Limerick [I., 1800] on 8 August 1896.1 He succeeded to the title of 4th Earl of Limerick [I., 1803] on 8 August 1896.1 He succeeded to the title of 5th Baron Glentworth of Mallow [I., 1790] on 8 August 1896.1 He succeeded to the title of 4th Baron Foxford of Stackpole Court, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Lieutenant between 1884 and 1890 in the 4th Battalion, Rifle Brigade.1 He gained the rank of Captain and Honorary Major in the 5th Battalion, Royal Munster Fusiliers.1 He succeeded as the 4th Viscount Limerick of the City of Limerick [I., 1800] on 8 August 1896.1 He succeeded as the 4th Earl of Limerick [I., 1803] on 8 August 1896.1 He succeeded as the 5th Baron Glentworth of Mallow [I., 1790] on 8 August 1896.1 He succeeded as the 4th Baron Foxford of Stackpole Court, co.
 Clare [U.K., 1815] on 8 August 1896.1 He held the office of Deputy Lieutenant (D.L.) of County Limerick.1

 Children of William Henry Edmond de Vere Sheaffe Pery, 4th Earl of Limerick and May Imelda Josephine Irwin